ian-vannman/n8n-nodes-google-drive-file/README.md

 # n8n-nodes-google-drive-file-metadata

-This is an n8n community node that allows you to fetch complete Google Drive file metadata in your n8n workflows.
+This is an n8n community node that allows you to fetch Google Drive file metadata and content in your n8n workflows.
+Get complete metadata or export document content as strings (Docs → Markdown, Sheets → CSV, Slides → Plain Text).

 [n8n](https://n8n.io/) is a [fair-code licensed](https://docs.n8n.io/reference/license/) workflow automation platform.